Am I eligible to attend a graduation ceremony?

 I am not sure if I have any outstanding debt to the University: should I check?

 Yes.
-Any student who has an outstanding debt to the university will not be allowed to attend the graduation ceremony nor receive their certificate, so you should rectify this in advance of the registration deadline.
-If you do not you will miss the deadline for graduation and will not have your award confirmed so you will not be included in the brochure permitted to attend nor receive your certificate.
-Please note that payments can take up to five working days to go through the system so if you make payment on the final day of registration it may still be too late.
+Any student who has an outstanding debt to the university will not be allowed to attend the graduation ceremony nor will receive their certificate, so you should rectify this in advance of the registration deadline.
+If you do not, you will miss the deadline for graduation and will not have your award confirmed so you will not be included in the brochure permitted to attend, nor will you receive your certificate.
+Please note that payments can take up to 10 working days to go through the system so if you make payment on the final day of registration it may still be too late.
 You will also not be allowed to attend, even if you registered, and the blocking has been entered after the registration deadline but before the ceremony.
+A registration confirmation does not mean you have no outstanding debt or are eligible.

 Can I have my certificate if I have an appeal in progress?